dustinpfister/blog_posts/_posts/vuejs-lifecycle-mounted.md

 layout: post
 categories: vuejs
 id: 459
-updated: 2019-05-26 21:03:44
+updated: 2021-01-26 13:02:08
-version: 1.6
+version: 1.7
 ---

-The vue mounted lifecycle hook is a way to define some logic that will run when a vue instance is mounted to a mount point in html with the vue el option or the $mount method.
+The [vue mounted lifecycle hook](https://v3.vuejs.org/api/options-lifecycle-hooks.html#mounted) is a way to define some logic that will run when a vue instance is mounted to a mount point in html with the vue el option or the $mount method.
 The vue mounted hook is one of several such hooks when working with vue class instances.
+This is then a hook that is fired after the create hook, and before additional hooks that will fire at end of life states for the vue instance.
+So then the mount hook strikes me as a decent hook to place code that I want to fire once, and at a state when both the data object, and the template are there to work with.

 <!-- more -->